 SPAN workflow consists of several steps:

-- Convert raw reads to tags using user-supplied
+- Convert raw reads to tags with user-supplied

 FRAGMENTparameter or maximum cross-correlation estimate.

-- Compute coverage for all genome tiled into bins of
+- Compute coverage for the whole genome tiled into bins of

 - Fit 3-state hidden Markov model that classifies bins as